Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 It is important to understand that you do not have to spend Rage as soon as you get it.
 Pooling your Rage in order to maximize Rage generation, survivability, or damage is an important aspect of playing Protection Warrior.
 For example, if you are in a fight and trying to maximize damage and are casting Revenge Icon Revenge to do so, and you reach a part of the fight where additional enemies join, then you will want to save your Rage/Revenge cast and cast it on those additional enemies.
 As another example, during Avatar Icon Avatar, you may get a long streak of Shield Slam Icon Shield Slam resets.
 Capitalizing on those resets immediately, rather than delaying them by a global cooldown by casting Revenge, will result in more Rage and more casts of Rage-spending abilities.
 You do not lose casts of Revenge by waiting since it is limited by the total amount of Rage you have available.

-You can lose casts however if you cap out on Rage.
-Meaning you hit the max of 100 Rage and any further Rage generation is lost.
+You can lose casts, however, if you cap out on Rage.
+This means you hit the max of 100 Rage and any further Rage generation is lost.

-On single-target, you will generate a decent amount of Rage, but you will rarely ever get close to capping out on Rage unless playing incorrectly.
+On single-target, you will generate a decent amount of Rage, but you will rarely ever get close to capping out on Rage unless you are playing incorrectly.

 On multi-target, however, specifically when you have multiple enemies auto-attacking you, is where proper Rage management is necessary to avoid capping.